 Eleven DNCBers enjoyed our Gulf Island Ferry outing to Salt Spring last Wednesday.
-Check out the photo evidence on our website at www.dncb.wordpress.com.
-Note: Our Picasa site is not working; we are working on other methods of posting photos.
+Check out the photo evidence on our new DNCB Flickr website.
+Note: Our Picasa site will be shut down soon; we are working on transferring all our DNCB Outings photos to Flickr.

 We all met on the 10:20 a.m.
 Gulf Island Ferry that stops at Galiano, Mayne and Pender before arriving at Salt Spring around 1:35 p.m.
 From the waiting room at the Tsawwassen Ferry terminal, activity among the docks was interesting including lounging Harbour Seals, Black Oystercatchers, rafts of Surf Scoters and Harlequin Ducks, and three Cormorant species.
 Roger got a photo of a Brandt’s Cormorant on the breakwall as we were leaving.
 Around this time, we (Roger and newbie Claudio) also took the mandatory Group Photo.
 We eleven were: Roger & Mike, Ansa & Claudio, White rock Al with Alice & Maggie, New Yorkers Chief Bill & Christine, Margaretha and me.